October 2024

 Central Banks and Rate Cuts

 Between the start of July and the end of September 2024, both the Bank of Canada and the U.S. Federal Reserve took steps to combat economic slowdowns by cutting interest rates.
-The BoC reduced its benchmark rate by 25 basis points, citing concerns over weakening domestic demand and a cooling real estate market.
+The BoC reduced its benchmark rate twice by 25 basis points, citing concerns over weakening domestic demand and a cooling real estate market.
 The Federal Reserve, facing a similar situation, cut rates by 50 basis points as inflation slowed and economic activity softened.
 These moves were meant to support the economy, signaling growing recession risks in both countries.

 The Reinvestment Risk of Cash